Updated on 06/17/2024

 5. Hire a Lawyer

-Will I Be able to Get Medical Insurance After a Settlement?
+Will I Be Able to Get Medical Insurance After a Settlement?

-Deciding to accept a workers’ compensation settlement from the insurance company can close your claim.
-It can also affect your medical insurance in the future.
+Deciding to accept a workers’ compensation settlement from the insurance company can affect your medical insurance in the future.
 You can apply for medical coverage under the Affordable Care Act or Obamacare after a work injury.
 You will need legal help to ensure your work injury is limited and does not hurt your right to future private medical coverage.
+Understanding exactly what the work injury covers is important for future Affordable Care Act or Obamacare coverage.

 Before applying for benefits and before accepting a settlement, contact Frommer D’Amico.
 If the insurance company has made an offer, we can review the offer and your medical coverage to help you understand how your medical insurance will be affected.
-We can work to protect your medical coverage.
-We can also negotiate for the fairest lump sum payment possible.

-Contact Frommer D’Amico for a free consultation.
+Contact Frommer D’Amico for a free consultation about your workers’ comp case today.

 Do I Have a Case?